 India Author: Vikram Shroff at AZB & Partners There is no one-point register for financial services employees that individuals need to be listed on to undertake business activities.
 Such a register may vary depending upon the industry one is seeking and whether the post is that of a specialist or a generalist.
 Specialists like IT professionals, lawyers etc., working in financial services are bound by registration requirements mandated by the practice rules of their domains.
 For example, IT or ITES industry professionals may register themselves with the "National Skills Registry"[1], an initiative of the technology industry body NASSCOM.
 This registry maintains a central database of their qualifications, experiences and demographic information.
 NASSCOM also runs a BFSI Sectoral Skill Council (BFSI SSC) to cater to the financial services sector.
 The National Institute of Securities Market (NISM) Skills Registry is another similar initiative by the NISM.
-[1] FAQs on Understanding NSR, available at https://nationalskillsregistry.com/faq-understanding-nsr.htm Last updated on 16/04/2024 07.
-Are there any specific rules relating to compensation payable to financial services employees in your jurisdiction, including, for example, limits on variable compensation, or provisions for deferral, malus and/or clawback of monies paid to employees?
+[1] FAQs on Understanding NSR, available at https://nationalskillsregistry.com/faq-understanding-nsr.htm Last updated on 16/04/2024 08.
+Are there particular training requirements for employees in the financial services sector?